-- Monitoring the school's approach to providing remote learning to ensure education remains as high quality as possible and recognising that it will look different in different year groups - Responding to Head teacher updates on remote learning and questioning and challenging the plans. - familiarising themselves with the learning packs issued to families on a weekly basis these will be held on the school website. - Ensuring that staff are certain that remote learning systems are appropriately secure, for both data protection and safeguarding reasons.
+- Monitoring the school's approach to providing remote learning to ensure education remains as high quality as possible and recognising that it will look different in different year groups - Meeting (virtually) with their link year group to monitor, understand and support. - Responding to Head teacher updates on remote learning and questioning and challenging the plans. - Ensuring that staff are certain that remote learning systems are appropriately secure, for both data protection and safeguarding reasons.